SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/cli_tips_and_examples.md

 More information on the Rancher CLI can be found at [Rancher Command Line Interface (CLI)](http://rancher.com/docs/rancher/v1.6/en/cli/) on [rancher.com](http://rancher.com).
 Note that NERSC provides a modified version of the Rancher CLI, and not all commands shown in the Rancher documentation are available to NERSC users.

+## This guide is under development

+Spin is in a Pilot phase for NERSC staff and users in early 2018.
+During this development period, the content of thees page may be updated, and some docs may be incomplete.
+We are working to convert all Spin documentation to this new system.

 ## Practices to avoid